cliftonia/Pacman/readme.md

 # Pacman

-whatsthat is an app that people post images with a question wanting to find out what the images is.

 Pacman resides on a 5 X 5 board and can move using the following the commands: PLACE, MOVE, LEFT, RIGHT & REPORT

-Here is the link:
+Here is the link: https://repl.it/@CliftonTheodore/Pacman

 ## Technologies